Ky-Puzzle/MT_SC-with-Win32-API/README.md

 WiP

-This code/tool attempts to mimic the Microsoft Windows utility sc.exe using C++ and Win32 API.
-The code/tool in this repository is more or less a work in progress and may or may not be continually improved.
-Tool/Code so far only contains the create, delete, start, stop, failure, qdescription, query, and config functions.
-Since this code mimics sc.exe, it can be used in the same way (ex: sc.exe query = "MT_SC-with-Win32-API.exe" query).
+This tool attempts to mimic the Microsoft Windows utility sc.exe using C++ and Win32 API.
+The tool in this repository is more or less a work in progress and may or may not be continually improved.
+Tool so far only contains the create, delete, start, stop, failure, qdescription, query, and config functions.
+Since this tool mimics sc.exe, it can be used in the same way (ex: sc.exe query = "MT_SC-with-Win32-API.exe" query).

 ## How to Use: